denton1612/Projects/BasketballClientServer/README.md

     </p>
     <img src="../images/BasketballClientServer/loginForm.png" alt="loginForm" width="300">
     <p>
-      If the information entered by the cashier is <b>incorrect</b> (not associated with an existing account), an appropriate error message is displayed and the user is required to return to the previous step.
+      If the information entered by the cashier is <b>incorrect</b> (not associated with an existing account) or someone has already logged in cashier's account, an appropriate error message is displayed and the user is required to return to the previous step.
     </p>
     <img src="../images/BasketballClientServer/loginFormError.png" alt="loginFormError" width="300">
   </li>